stacksjs/stacks/README.md

 Whether it is the simple setup, modern git commit conventions via commitlint, a modern CI, automated npm package releases & semver versioning, pretty changelog generations, GitHub PR dependency updates, spell-checking, integrated documentation tooling, or a pre-configured playground & examples.
 Stacks has it all.

-**🧩 Deep VS Code integration**
+**🧩 Next-Gen VS Code integration**

-IDE Capabilities, such as type hints, code completion, code formatting, and more, are all natively built-in Stacks.
-All without the need of Prettier.
+IDE Capabilities, such as type hints, code completion, code formatting, and more, are all natively built-in within Stacks.
+Without the need of Prettier.

+**🤝 Extremely beginner & expert-friendly**

 No matter whether you are a beginner or an expert, the approachable Stacks design allows you to learn at your own pace.
 Develop beautiful, reactive, composable UIs without learning a new language.
 HTML, CSS, sprinkled with minimal JavaScript—all you need to dive in now!